kyverno/kyverno-envoy-plugin/website/docs/policies/match-conditions.md

 In the policy above, the `matchConditions` will be used to deny all requests having the `x-force-deny` header.

-- If an incoming request doesn't have the `x-force-deny` header the condition will return `false` and the policy won't apply
+- If an incoming request doesn't have the `x-force-deny` header, then the condition will return `false` and the policy won't apply
 - If an incoming request has the `x-force-deny` header, then the condition will return `true` and the `deny` rule will deny the request with status code `403`